Buying A House Without A REALTOR®: What To Consider

 Step 5: Make An Offer

 Once you find a home and are satisfied with its condition, it’s time to make an offer.
 Deciding how much to offer for a home can be tricky.
-Consider prices of other homes in the area, how long the home has been on the market and the home’s condition.
+Consider prices of other houses in the area as well as how long the home has been on the market and the home’s condition.

 Generally, you’ll want to offer lower than the amount of money you’re preapproved for.
 This will give you room to negotiate.